usegalaxy-eu/pulsar-deployment/README.md

 - An OpenStack Deployment where you want to launch VGCN
 - API access to this OpenStack
 - [Terraform](https://www.terraform.io/intro/getting-started/install.html)
+- The latest VGGP image ([from us](https://usegalaxy.eu/static/vgcn/), or [compiled yourself](https://github.com/usegalaxy-eu/vgcn/tree/passordless))
+- (Optional) A Galaxy instance which will use this cluster

 ## Setup